I enjoy working with clinicians who are working with folks with eating disorders and body image issues.

 - Academic and professional supervision for graduate students in the mental health field

 For individual consultation, I provide in-person meetings,professional consultation by Internet and telephone.
-I provide 10 minute free consultations.
-My consultation rate is $150 per hour.
-Standard sessions are 50 minutes, but I also offer 25-minute sessions for $75.
+My consultation rate is $200 per hour.
+Standard sessions are 50 minutes, but I also offer 25-minute sessions for $100.
 Individual consultation can be a single session, time-limited, or longer-term.

 Eating Disorder focused Consultation Group

-Starting in 2019, I will be running a consultation group for mental health professionals who would like to develop skills in working with marginalized folks with eating disorders.
+Starting in early 2020, I will be running a consultation group for mental health professionals who would like to develop skills in working with marginalized folks with eating disorders.
 Many available training resources do not address marginalized folks with eating disorders.
 My goal in running a consultation group is to provide a safe environment to discuss how the impact of oppression and how being part of a marginalized community can have an impact on one’s eating disorder.
 We will also explore in a supportive manner how as clinicians, we can bring ourselves into the room to help our clients make sense of their eating disorder.
 Please reach out to me if you are interested in being part of this group.
+I plan to offer an in person group in Oakland as well as an online group.